Dancers In Company

 Dancers in Company

-Presently, the company is co-directed by Jennifer Kayle and Jessica Anthony.
+Presently, the company is co-directed by Jessica Anthony and Alex Bush.

 The company was formed in 1984, when Dance Program Director Judy Allen and Mary Louise Plautz, who directed the Arts Education Outreach program, recognized the great need to bring live dance performances to Iowa audiences.
 Originally, the company was named Dancers To Go in order to capitalize on the desire to present in a variety of venues.
 The immediate goal was to merge education and performance through concerts that engaged both children and adults with the power and energy of live dance.
 Since its inception, the company has brought dance to many communities where a live dance concert is rare.